 This itinerary covers two of the best travel destinations of India - Tamil Nadu & Kerala.
 With 5 star or equivalent accommodation, this trip is a luxurious experience through the splendors of South India.

 Tamil Nadu - a land of cultural and religious heritage, offers every chance to the travelers to be enchanted with the vast abundance of history and beauty that it has.
 It is a blend of the modern and the ancient, which makes Tamil Nadu a beautiful destination to explore and experience India's past cultural heritage with all the amenities of the present.
-While north India has faced the brunt of Persian and Arabian invasions in history, the south India was a bit farther away from there reach.
+While north India has faced the brunt of Persian and Arabian invasions in history, south India was a bit farther away from their reach.
 So the temples and other historic monuments could be well preserved in time.
 No wonder Tamil Nadu is known as "the temple city of India".
-With almost all the temples built during ancient and medieval times, a visit to these temples provides you with a deep insight into brilliant architectural, sculptural and artistic skills of the engineers, architects and artisans of the bygone era.
+With almost all the temples built during ancient and medieval times, a visit to these temples provides you with a deep insight into the brilliant architectural, sculptural, and artistic skills of the engineers, architects, and artisans of the bygone era.
 These temples also showcase the opulent and lavish tastes of the erstwhile royal kings, be it Cholas, Pallavas or Nayakas.

 Arrive at Chennai by flight.
 Among Chennai’s greatest assets are its people, infectiously enthusiastic about their hometown; they won’t hit you with a lot of hustle and hassle.
-Recent years have thrown in a new layer of cosmopolitan glamour: luxe hotels, sparkling boutiques, quirky cafes, smart contemporary restaurants and a sprinkling of swanky bars and clubs.
+Recent years have thrown in a new layer of cosmopolitan glamour: luxe hotels, sparkling boutiques, quirky cafes, smart contemporary restaurants, and a sprinkling of swanky bars and clubs.

-With its sweltering southern heat, roaring traffic and lack of outstanding sights, Chennai has often been seen as the dowdier sibling among India’s four biggest cities.
+With its sweltering southern heat, roaring traffic, and lack of outstanding sights, Chennai has often been seen as the dowdier sibling among India’s four biggest cities.
 But even if you’re just caught here between connections,

 Reach Mahabalipuram by noon.
 Check-in at the hotel.
 After a little rest head out for Mahabalipuram sightseeing in the afternoon.
 Visit the UNESCO World Heritage monuments of Mahabalipuram.
-Visit Shore Temple, the most famous monument of the town.
+Visit Shore Temple, the most famous monument in the town.
 It is a structural temple, built with blocks of granite, dating from the 8th Century CE.
-Afterwards visit Pancha Ratha.
-The Pancha Ratha are a set of 5 different monuments.
+Afterward, visit Pancha Ratha.
+The Pancha Ratha is a set of 5 different monuments.
 Each one is called a ratha and is named after the Pandavas and their family.
 Then visit Cave Temples, located on the hillock of the town.
 They are cut and decorated with panels in the Mamalla style of the Pallava period in the 7th century.

 Meals: Breakfast & Dinner